ssemihyyavuz/cv-analyzer/README.md

 1. User uploads a file through the frontend
 2. File is sent to Next.js API route `/api/upload`
 3. API forwards the file to Flask backend at `http://localhost:5000/analyze`
-4. Backend extracts text from the document
+4. Backend processes the file with Mistral OCR to extract text
-5. Text is sent to Mistral AI for analysis
+5. Extracted text is sent to Mistral Large model for analysis
 6. Analysis results are returned to the frontend
 7. Frontend displays formatted results to the user